MerkMorassi/mythos-dashboard/README.md

 - **Multi-Tool Interface:** Switch between a wide array of specialized AI tools:
   - **Generate:** Chat, Text, Code, Images, Video, and Speech (TTS).
   - **Analyze:** Images, Code, Documents, Audio, and even Web URLs.
-  - **Data:** Persistent AI-generated image gallery and a local file viewer.
+  - **Data:** Persistent AI-generated image gallery, a local file viewer, and a document manager for Retrieval-Augmented Generation (RAG).
+- **Agentic System:** Interact with a hub of specialized AI agents, each with its own unique expertise and knowledge base.
 - **Real-Time Streaming:** Text-based tools stream responses in real-time, providing an interactive and responsive user experience.
 - **AI-Powered Media Generation:** Create stunning images and videos from simple text prompts using the latest models.
-- **Personalized Feedback Loop:** A "thumbs up/down" system on AI generations teaches the model your stylistic preferences, tailoring future results to your taste.
-- **Persistent Galleries:**
+- **Persistent Galleries & Databases:**
-  - **AI Gallery:** All generated images are saved to a persistent gallery, complete with prompts and seeds, for later viewing.
+  - **AI Gallery:** All generated images are saved to a persistent gallery for later viewing.
-  - **Local Viewer:** Upload your own images for persistent storage.
-Features on-demand AI analysis that automatically generates descriptive tags for powerful searching.
+  - **Local Viewer:** Upload your own images for persistent storage and on-demand AI analysis.
+  - **RAG Knowledge Base:** Upload documents to give your AI agents a specific knowledge base, enabling them to answer questions with grounded, accurate information.
-- **External Tool Integration:** Seamlessly launch and pre-fill prompts for external services like Perchance Image Mixer, Suno Music, and NotebookLM.
+- **External Tool Integration:** Seamlessly launch and pre-fill prompts for external services like Perchance Image Mixer and Suno Music.

 ---